|

 the Mass for themselves by their own arrogance.
 Yet we can also assume

-that all the graces God intended for anyone would have been fully available,
+that all the graces God intended for the faithful would have been fully available

 |